espressif/esp-idf/docs/en/security/flash-encryption.rst

 For subsequent plaintext update in field :ref:`OTA scheme <updating-encrypted-flash-ota>` should be used.

+. _flash-encrypt-best-practices:

+Best Practices
+^^^^^^^^^^^^^^

+When using Flash Encryption in production:

+- Do not reuse the same flash encryption key between multiple devices.
+This means that an attacker who copies encrypted data from one device cannot transfer it to a second device.
+- When using ESP32 V3, if the UART ROM Download Mode is not needed for a production device then it should be disabled to provide an extra level of protection.
+Do this by calling :cpp:func:`esp_efuse_disable_rom_download_mode` during application startup.
+Alternatively, configure the project :ref:`CONFIG_ESP32_REV_MIN` level to 3 (targeting ESP32 V3 only) and enable :ref:`CONFIG_SECURE_DISABLE_ROM_DL_MODE`.
+The ability to disable ROM Download Mode is not available on earlier ESP32 versions.
+- Enable :doc:`Secure Boot <secure-boot-v2>` as an extra layer of protection, and to prevent an attacker from selectively corrupting any part of the flash before boot.

 Possible Failures
 ^^^^^^^^^^^^^^^^^
 Once flash encryption is enabled and if the ``FLASH_CRYPT_CNT`` eFuse value has an odd number of bits set then all the partitions (which are marked with encryption flag) are expected to contain encrypted ciphertext.
 Below are three typical failure cases if the ESP32 is loaded with plaintext data: